Need help managing your child’s allowance? BusyKid provides a way to track your child’s chore achievement and seamlessly deliver allowance funds.

-BusyKid helps you keep track of what your kids are up to.
+Your BusyKid account helps you keep track of what your kids are up to.
 You’ll have a detailed history of chores, paydays and transactions to refer back to as needed.

 As we researched BusyKid, we found some common inquiries.
 Here are the top questions.

-The BusyKid Visa Prepaid Spend card is issued by Stride Bank, Member FDIC.
-With that, the funds are insured for up to $250,000 based on the FDIC policy.
+Yes, The BusyKid Visa Prepaid Spend card is issued by Stride Bank, Member FDIC.
+With that, the funds within the Save, Share, and Spend areas are insured for up to $250,000 based on the FDIC policy.

-Additionally, the BusyKid Visa card comes with all of the same protections offered by other Visa cards.
-This includes Visa’s Zero Liability protection policy, which promises that you won’t be responsible for unauthorized charges.
+Additionally, the BusyKid Visa card comes with Visa’s Zero Liability protection policy, which promises that you won’t be responsible for unauthorized charges.

 You can get in touch with BusyKid via email at firstname.lastname@example.org.
-Or call to leave a voicemail for a prompt reply at 833-287-9543.
+Additionally, you can reach out via chat on the BusyKid website with any questions you might have.
+Or, call to leave a voicemail for a prompt reply at 833-287-9543.

-If you are ready to dive in with a BusyKid Visa debit card for your child, the signup process is very straightforward.
+If you are ready to get a card for your child, the signup process is very straightforward.

 Before you dive in, confirm that you are at least 18 years old, a US citizen or legal resident, have a U.S. phone number, and have a U.S. bank account.
 You’ll need to meet all of those points to be eligible for sign up.
 Come prepared with your date of birth, your Social Security Number, and your child’s date of birth for a smooth process.